An asymptotic-preserving IMEX method for nonlinear radiative transfer equation: Asymptotic-preserving IMEX method

-To achieve higher order accuracy in time, we adopt the globally stiffly accurate IMEX RK scheme.
-The IMEX RK scheme is widely discussed \cite{Jang2015, xiong2015, peng2020}, thus we only list the scheme here.
-The high order scheme is combined with the same implicit-explicit strategy as in the first order case.
+To achieve higher-order accuracy in time, the globally stiffly accurate IMEX RK scheme is adopted here.
+The IMEX RK scheme is widely discussed \cite{Jang2015, xiong2015, Peng2020}.
+Thus, we only list the scheme here.
+The higher-order scheme is combined with the same implicit-explicit strategy as in the first-order case.
 Precisely, the exact form is

 where the approximations at the internal stages of an RK step satisfy